Shazy021/Image-Segmentation-API/README.md

 # Image segmentation API
-This is a simple API for performing image object segmentation using the YOLO segmentation model.
+This is a simple API for performing image object segmentation using YOLO segmentation model.
-The API takes an input image and returns the processed image with the predicted classes.
+The API takes an input image and returns processed image with predicted classes.

 ## Installation
 1. Clone the repository: